Large spots on the child's body. Diseases that cause spots on a child's body

 • appears simultaneously with fever and swollen lymph nodes;

-• does not itch;
+• doesn't itch;

 • represented by small pink and red spots;

-• does not need treatment;
+• does not require treatment;

 • affects the chest, abdomen, legs, arms and face.